Unity-Billal-mesloub/serverless-next.js/CONTRIBUTING.md

 Note: in this example, for `@aws-sdk` (V3), we import from as deep as possible so that Rollup.js will have a minimal bundle size.

-For code size, you can use tools like [BundlePhobia](https://bundlephobia.com/) to approximate the cost of adding a new dependency.